Physiology of cardiac system

 Crucial factors of cardiac function

 The amount of blood pumped with each heartbeat is crucial to maintaining the vitality of the lungs and the peripheral system.
-The principles that are important in this process are and preload.
+The principles that are important in this process are preload and afterload.
 If there is dysfunction in either of these components, then the individual may experience stroke, myocardial infarction, or death.